isomerpages/nlb-biblioasia/_apr-to-jun-2022/The Kamala Club: Planting the Seeds of a Pioneering Women’s Organisation.md

 The new club was named Kamala Club, ostensibly at the wish of Nehru, after his late wife Kamala.36 But according to Ambassador-at-Large Gopinath Pillai – whose mother was present at the meeting to merge the two clubs – Nehru had not made any suggestions regarding this.
 Citing Nehru, however, made the new name more palatable to members.37

 The Kamala Club was officially declared open on 21 May 1951 and since then, the club has helped countless Indian women develop warm friendships with other like-minded women.38 Its members continue to work together to make a difference.
 Like the lotus flower it is named after, the Kamala Club has blossomed and remains relevant today.

+#### **NOTES**